Scodeq65/Sodlat-Edu_Solution/README.md

 Sodiq Agbaraojo [Email] (sodiqagbaraojo@gmail.com) [GitHub] (scodeq65)

 # License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details..